 Hanley swan primary school

 From January until April 2017, we worked with Hanley Swan Primary School to bring them knowledge about what happened at home during the First World War.
-Specifically, the creation of Voluntary Aid Detachment hospitals and share with them of the one closest to their school - Boynes House, now the Boynes Care Home.
+Specifically, the creation of Voluntary Aid Detachment hospitals to share with them the former hospital closest to their school - Boynes House, now the Boynes Care Home.
 We visited the VAD exhibition 'A Happy Convalescence' at the County Museum, Hartlebury, had historical performers from Discover History visit the school and we also visited to recap on the activities.
 The challenge for the 100 or so pupils was to create an autograph album for The Boynes similar to those found for Hartlebury Castle and Batenhall, also VAD in the First World War.
 With Charley's help and great imagination from all ages the books were completed and shared with the school and project.

 VAD Hospital open day

 On 22nd April 2017, Worcester Medical Museums held a very successful event at The Boynes Care Centre, celebrating its life as a former Voluntary Aid Detachment Hospital in Upton-upon-Severn.
 The Boynes, a Red Cross VAD Hospital under the command of owner Louisa Grice-Hutchinson, opened its doors to 20 injured soldiers in May 1917 and remained open until March 1919.
 If you couldn’t make it there’s an album of images available on our website here: www.medicalmuseum.org.uk/www100.
 A number of thank yous are in order, including to re-eanctors Discover History, staff at The Boynes Care Centre, poets Charley Barnes and Mike Alma, James Robertson from Warndon Library and staff and pupils at Hanley Swan Primary School.
 The event was funded by the HLF and part of the Worcestershire World War One Hundred project.